karlotness/tree-sitter.el/README.md

 ## License
 Note that the license, as described below, applies only to the code contained directly within this repository.
-Code contained within submodules, such as those under `externals/` is licensed separately.
+Code contained within submodules, such as those contained in `externals/` directories is licensed separately.
 Check the license of these other files before using them.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by